Home » Money Management » The Best Ways to Spend Money Without Going Broke

 Image Credit: Baloncici from Getty Images.

 Don’t pay for banking services.
-If you do, it’s time to switch to a credit union.
-They often offer better deals and lower fees.
+If you do, it’s time to switch to a credit union, as they often offer better deals and lower fees.
+Many banks charge high fees or give you nothing back for using your money.
+If your bank isn’t helping you save or grow your cash, it might be time to switch.

 To learn more: This is the Simple Answer…How Many Bank Accounts Should I Have